 Well, the third one is no secret: Shooting.
 You have to be able to shoot the basketball and do it at an efficient percentage.
+This is essential to anyone interested in playing professional basketball in Europe.
 According to Manuel Póvea “Players must be good enough in their shooting ability at all positions except the 5, where I consider it an extra.
 Only a 4 man who does not shoot can make me look for a 5 with shooting ability.
 As I said, I don’t need great 3 pointers at all positions, but players have to be able to score with some advantage, such as wide open shots.”.
 Shoot, shoot and shoot again, target over 65% field goal percentage in practice to be able to make it happen in game action.

 Playing and showing up on defense doesn’t always mean to go at it 1on1.
 You gotta be able to read the offense and rotate; “Of course activity and desire are important, but I look for something else.
 Knowing the right position in each situation; reactions on time, even previously to the offensive move; understanding the defensive rotations according to the teammates, etc. At a high level, coaches don’t care about passports, but about what players bring to the team, and that includes defense.” in the words of coach Manuel Póvea.